GAPT Seminar

 Home

-This site is a work-in-progress version of the seminar homepage of the GAPT group at Cardiff University.
+This is the seminar homepage of the GAPT group at Cardiff University.

 The research interests of the GAPT group sweep a broad range of topics, from algebra, geometry, topology, including operator algebras, and non-commutative geometry in pure mathematics, to algebraic and conformal quantum field theory and integrable statistical mechanics in mathematical physics.